imnotrealokay/Avocado-analysis/README.md

 (Here, I'm going to summarize my key findings.
 Include some interesting trends, patterns, or anomalies I discovered during my analysis.)

 ## How to Use This Repository
 - `Data`: Contains the raw and cleaned datasets used in the analysis.
-- `Scripts`: Includes all scripts used for data cleaning, analysis, and visualization.
-- `Documentation`: Additional documents and references related to the project.
+It also contains the link to the Google sheets where the data is comming from.
+- `PowerBI`: The powerBI file for Data visualization is in this folder.
+Unfortunately, you will have to Download this file for visualization.

 ## Contributing
 Feel free to fork this repository and submit pull requests with enhancements or fixes.
 For major changes, please open an issue first to discuss what you would like to change.